JED Campus

 Increase help-seeking behavior

 Many students who need help may be reluctant or unsure of how to seek it out.
-Obstacles to help seeking include lack of awareness of mental health services, skepticism about the effectiveness of treatment, prejudices associated with mental illness and uncertainty about costs or insurance coverage.
+Obstacles to seeking help include lack of awareness of mental health services, skepticism about the effectiveness of treatment, prejudices associated with mental illness and uncertainty about costs or insurance coverage.
 Campuses should engage in a variety of activities designed to increase the likelihood that a student in need will seek help.

 Provide mental health and substance misuse services

 It is essential to offer accessible, consistent and high-quality mental health services to students.
 To make mental health and substance use care more comprehensive, it should include strong and flexible services, adequate staffing levels, flexibility in treatment approaches and clinic hours that are reflective of student schedules.
 Since most college clinics are free, the length of treatment is often limited.
-Therefore, it is important that campus mental health services assist students in finding off-campus resources that can provide long-term care if needed.
+Therefore, it is important that campus mental health services assist students in finding off-campus resources that can provide long-term care, if needed.

 Follow crisis management procedures